FloatStepper/FloatStepper/README.md

 *floaterMotion* (code structure based on *sixDoFRigidBodyMotion*)

 ## Requirements
 OpenFOAM-v2206 (may compile with later versions as well).
+Only openfoam.com version is supported.

 ## Installation
 1. Source OpenFOAM-v2206